okhanokbay/ExpyTableView/README.md

 ## About
 ExpyTableView is a re-write based on [SLExpandableTableView](https://github.com/OliverLetterer/SLExpandableTableView).
 Takes some ideas, concepts and codes and regenerates them in Swift.
 Lets you create expandable table views as easily as its descendant.

+- **Other solutions:** You manipulate the height to expand a cell, when an update is needed in design of the cell, you have to re-construct all the auto-layout constraints or logic in code.

+- **ExpyTableView:** You make an expandable table view by using multiple cells and inserting and deleting them(which can mean expanding and collapsing), you will have a great chance in future design requests.
+All you will have to do is adding a new UITableViewCell and writing the code for it.
+You will easily have the new design.

 ## Requirements
 - iOS 8.0+
 - Swift 3.0+